TopShelfCraft/Legacy-Login/README.md

 ## What legacy systems are supported?

-Drivers are provided for authenticating legacy users from:
+Legacy Login provides drivers for authenticating legacy users from:

 - Craft CMS 3.x
 - Craft CMS 2.x
 - ExpressionEngine 2.x

-And, coming soon (as soon as they're ported from the Craft 2 version)...
 - WordPress

+Two legacy drivers are not yet ported to the Craft 3 version of Legacy Login:

 - BigCommerce (Self-hosted)
 - Wellspring

 ## Installation